-There are countless positive effects of your child playing video games—gaming can improve hand-eye coordination, teach problem-solving skills, enhance creativity, and even help kids make friends.
+It's time we accept the fact that, with balance, video games are good for you for a number of reasons.
+They can improve hand-eye coordination, teach problem-solving skills, enhance creativity, and even help kids make friends.

-Sadly, however, there is still a common misconception that only boys participate in gaming with any seriousness, and as such, even the most well-meaning articles about the benefits of video games are focused mostly on male gamers.
+Sadly, however, there’s still a common misconception that only boys participate in gaming with any seriousness, and as such, even the most well-meaning articles about the benefits of video games are focused mostly on male gamers.

-- 44% of the total gaming population are female.
-Almost half!
+48% of the total gaming population is female.
+Almost exactly half!

 That’s a lot of statistics.
 What do they mean?
 In a nutshell, female gamers make up the largest percentage of the gaming community to date, even larger than teenage boys, and yet they have the smallest, almost non-existent voice, literally and figuratively.